treehouses/rpi-couchdb/.github/PULL_REQUEST_TEMPLATE.md

      Please file this form by replacing the Markdown comments with your text.
 If a section needs no action - remove it.

-     Also remember, that CouchDB uses the Review-Then-Commit (RTC) model of code collaboration.
-Positive feedback is represented +1 from committers and negative is a -1.
-The -1 also means veto, and needs to be addressed to proceed.
-Once there are no objections, the PR can be merged by a CouchDB committer.
+     Thank your for contributing to Open Learning Exchange

-     See: http://couchdb.apache.org/bylaws.html#decisions for more info. -->
+     See: open-learning-exchange.github.io for more info. -->

 ## Overview